gtu-myowin/gtu-myowin/README.md

 Hi there 👋,

-I am Myo Win, a full stack developer from Yangon, 🇲🇲 Myanmar.
+I am Myo Win, a full stack developer and CTO from Bangkok, 🇹🇭 Thailand.
 I enjoy learning new things and sharing what I knew with others.

 ## Follow Me